 When Drew completes the year for AmeriCorps, his students will have learned self-sufficiency, understand the importance of growing one’s own food, and the role they play in sustaining a planet that provides that food for them.
 Last year, the kids at Manco were able to visit the White House after Michelle Obama learned about the programs their school implemented, which Drew will continue.

 What does Drew see happening after this year in Mancos?
 “I could do another year in AmeriCorps, or I could go to grad school to get a Master’s in Public Policy.
-I don’t know, but I am just excited I am doing something that I started in college, have been volunteering during my free time in Canton.
+I don’t know, but I am just excited I am doing something that I started in college, and have been volunteering during my free time in Canton.
 I also know I have a leg up for a government job in the future.”
 But for now, Drew Watson is going to share his love of dirt with the next generation.